b5yB/WCAssignmentFinal/README.md

 Usage

-    As of this release, a tenant account can be created from the landing page by clicking on "create account".
+    As of this release, a tenant account can be created from the landing page by clicking "create account".
     To access the tenant features select "tenant" from the account type drop down and log in with above created credentials.
     Intentionally, a manager account cannot be created in the same way.
     Instead, an admin account has been created to access manager features.